 2. to dispel the myth that clean investing is about sacrificing returns.

 To make things easier, Corporate Knights and As You Sow are proud to present the latest edition of the Clean200.

-While we’re not promising any home runs, we are happy to report that the Clean200 now has more than a three-year track record of outperforming its high-carbon global counterparts.
+While we’re not promising any home runs, we are happy to report that the Clean200 now has more than a four-year track record of outperforming its high-carbon global counterparts.

 The Clean200 companies are listed by their estimated green revenues in USD.
 The dataset is developed by multiplying a company’s most recent year-end revenues by its clean revenue estimate, primarily sourced from Corporate Knights Research.
 In order to be eligible, a company must have USD revenue of at least $1 billion (most recent available fiscal year end data) and earn more than 10% of total revenues from clean sources.